Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 People" sounds like 60s peace anthem), helping to keep this

-album just ordinary.
-Still, there are glimpses of their
+album at an "just ordinary" level.
+Still, glimpses of their

-harder-rocking future here in "Take Cover" and "Step
+harder-rocking future rise in "Take Cover" and "Step

 Back".
-In the end, this is just a lightweight
+In the end, this is just a disappointingly average, lightweight

 Brown looks like Jeff Goldblum with a bad mustache and glasses on